 Country Music Star Eric Paslay Talks Life With T1D

-Eric Paslay is a Grammy-nominated musician who has used his platform to advocate for people with Type 1 diabetes.
-The country music star just released a 5-episode podcast series called ‘Level with Me — An Eric Paslay Podcast sponsored by Dexcom.’
-Each episode features interviews with people living with T1D from across the country.
+Eric Paslay is a Grammy-nominated musician who has used his platform to advocate for people with type 1 diabetes.
+The country music star just released a five-episode podcast series called ‘Level with Me —An Eric Paslay Podcast sponsored by Dexcom.’
+Each episode features interviews with people living with type 1 diabetes (T1D) from across the country.
 Beyond Type 1 recently spoke with Eric about his life with diabetes, the importance of role models, and what he set out to accomplish with this new podcast.

 Beyond Type 1: Thanks for taking the time to speak with us today Eric.
 Can you tell us about your history with diabetes?

 Eric: I was diagnosed 26 years ago, when I was 10 years old.
 My grandma was a nurse’s assistant and her job was to test people for diabetes.
 She noticed I was drinking a lot of fluids… and peeing and drinking and peeing and drinking—she realized something was wrong.
 I’m really grateful for my grandma, and that I grew up with great doctors and nurses around.
 I grew up in Temple, Texas with a great care team that taught me how to take care of myself, taught me what this type 1 diabetes thing was all about.